 In the Toolbox's menu, you can select "Show most-used nodes only".
-This will hide the nodes you don't use frequently from the toolbox, giving you more screen space and making it easier to find the nodes you do use.
+This will hide from the toolbox the nodes you don't use frequently, giving you more screen space and making it easier to find the nodes you do use.

 The other nodes are still available in the Quick Create menu and Search box.

-For easier access, you can do this frequently using small toggle switch next to the menu.
+For easier access, you can do this frequently using the small toggle switch next to the menu.

 Helping Gaea learn